Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Packing Extra Firepower

 This is the mid-engined Hypercar that Chrysler always needed.
-A Mid-engine, hyperactive luxurious beast that preys on Bugatti’s.
+A mid-engine, hyperactive luxurious beast that preys on Bugatti’s.
 While only 412 will be made (wink, wink), the specifications alone speak volumes.
-Harking back to the Daimler-Chrysler days, the V12 is sourced from AMG.
-888 HP ladies and gentleman.
-A quad turbo setup, two of those four which are electric.
+However, things have changed, the V12 is sourced from Ferrari with SRT touches like HEMI cylinders.
+888 HP ladies and gentlemen.
+A quad-turbo setup, and two of those four are electric.
 And this is mated to a hybrid system making 712 HP for a complete system output of 1600 HP.
 Carbon Fiber and Aluminum are all that is needed to propel this machine.
-Styling is influenced by the concept with more production ready touches by Pinafarina.
-Ultimately, this is Chryslers Halo car but it’s also a showcase of things to come.
+Styling is influenced by the concept with more production-ready touches by Pininfarina.
+Ultimately, this is Chrysler's Halo car but it’s also a showcase of things to come.
 Oh, and did I mention that they are handmade.

 But let’s backtrack.
 You may be wondering what happened to the Chrysler Pacifica minivan.
 Well, it too got a luxury redone interior and a minor facelift for its 2020 model year.
 What’s even better is it also has an SRT variant.
 After having a skunkworks team play around with its suspension, engine, and electronics, the Pacifica SRT is officially the world’s fastest and most powerful production minivan.
 Slightly more aggressive styling, a 3.0L V6 that makes 400 HP mated to a hybrid system making 20 HP makes a complete system power of 420 HP.
 It’s only available however on a by order basis.
 In other words, one would have to call the dealership and put down a payment for it to even be produced.
 But it’s ludicrously American.
 Gotta love that.